rahmaashraf12/collage-system/docs/points.md

 ##  Storage
-we 'll use a rational database
+we 'll use a nosql database

 ### Schema: ###
-we 'll need at least the following entities to implement the service:
+we 'll need at least the following collections to implement the service:

 **1-Users table:**